tabulify/tabulify/tower/doc/graphql.md

 You don't deal with it.
 You just build from the database row.
 And it's so quieter in your head.

+### No blocking between connection

+Because of the hierarchical nature of the object building, if you use a connection, it's scoped to a unique rows.

+You don't run the error that you may use 2 connections that may block each other.

 ### Enforce not null

 GraphQl will check if your value is conforming and throw an error if not.